-In total, over 2,000 buildings in Santa Monica have been identified to fall within the scope of the City’s comprehensive seismic retrofit plan, including approximately 1,700 soft-story buildings.
-The inventory of wood-frame soft-story buildings has been made public by the Santa Monica Planning and Community Development Department (updated January 31, 2017).
+In total, approximately 2,000 buildings in Santa Monica have been identified to fall within the scope of the City’s comprehensive seismic retrofit plan, including approximately 1,700 soft-story buildings.
+The inventory of wood-frame soft-story buildings has been made public by the Santa Monica Planning and Community Development Department.

 Building Owner Noticing Schedule

 Implementation of the Santa Monica wood-frame soft-story ordinance was carried out in phases.
 The timeline for compliance for each unique structure begins following distribution of the Order from the Building Official.
 Orders were issued between September 2017 and July 2018 according to priority levels determined by the number of residential units in each soft-story building.
 The noticing schedule is available here (updated August 2017).